NEW (18 October 2022): "Long-COVID" section added.

 At home testing: Several different brands of "home" FDA-authorized COVID-19 tests are available that can be purchased online or from a retailer.
 These tests allow rapid results (RT-PCR should be used to confirm).
 According to the CDC, individuals should read the complete manufacturer’s instructions for use before using the test and talk to their health care provider if they have any questions.

-The most used test for COVID-19 is the RT-PCR (real time reverse transcription-polymerase chain reaction).
+The most used test for current infection is the RT-PCR (real time reverse transcription-polymerase chain reaction, a type of NAAT).
 This type of test is used to identify the genetic material of a virus (see Resources).
 Specimens are collected from the patient’s nose or throat using nasopharyngeal or oropharyngeal swabs.

 It is often recommended that if the first test is negative, but the disease is highly suspected, a second test should be performed.
 A negative result can be confirmed through two negative tests in a row, spaced at least 24 hours apart.

 HCPs may also use a chest CT scan for COVID-19 diagnosis, as this has been reported to be superior in early diagnosis compared with RT-PCR.
 The CT can show what is called “ground glass”, or white spots on the lungs that indicate the infection is present.
 For pregnant women, the diagnostic value of the CT may outweigh possible radiation risk to the fetus (read Radiation).

 Women should have a risks and benefits conversation with their HCP regarding any imaging scans during pregnancy.

 Some health care facilities may universally test all pregnant women prior to delivery, as pregnant women can also be asymptomatic, similar to non-pregnant individuals.